davidcc73/P4-SFC-SDN/README.md

 Not all nodes need to be in the chain, there is support for intermediary nodes, by reading the current `sf` in the top of the chain (next service to be applyed).

-At decapsulation, DSCP is set to 0, to avoid re-encapsulation at the nodes that can do it.

 <strong>Currently Programmed Chains:</strong>

 | DSCP  | IP Precedence | Nodes to Travel to before DST |